 Yes, there are additional consequences:

-- Vehicle owners with active arrest warrants may not register their vehicles in El Paso County until the warrant is recalled.
+- - Vehicle owners with active arrest warrants may be denied the registration of their vehicles in El Paso County until the warrant is recalled.
 The City has an interlocal agreement with the El Paso County Tax Assessor to deny registration to owners with active arrest warrants.

-- People with active arrest warrants may face obstacles in enlisting in military service and in securing or sustaining some employment.
+- - People with active arrest warrants may face obstacles in enlisting in military service and in securing or sustaining employment.

 How can I find out if I have an active arrest warrant?

 - - To confirm whether or not an arrest warrant or capias pro fine has been issued, you may call the Court’s Warrant Office, 24 hours a day, 7 days a week: 915-212-0221.
 It will be necessary for you to provide the clerk with your name, any aliases, including maiden names and nicknames, your date of birth, and the citation number, if possible.